Chart Color Schemes

 Carramar's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Carramar's health outcomes show excellent results, notably for younger age groups with low prevalence of common conditions.
+Carramar's health outcomes show exceptional results, with younger age groups having a very low prevalence of common health conditions.

 Frequently Asked Questions - Health